-Initiative 8.
-Water Team (12)-
+8. Water Team (12)-

 - a.
-Implementation Priority Stationing the Water Rescue Team is a no-cost item that will fulfill an essential function for the community.
+Implementation Priority Stationing the Water Rescue Team is a no-cost item.
 However, creating a deployment model that centralizes this new function will allow the District to train, equip, and deploy the team in a more efficient manner.
 Station 43 allows for quick access to two major transportation routes and the Snohomish River.
 Station 43 will also have the second most staffing at one station, which allows for the greater ability to properly staff the station and the Water Rescue Team.
 It is for these reasons that the District will move to staffing this station as the Water Rescue Team, once the station is completed.
 The District will start this process in 2025.
 The minimum staffing at Station 43 must be increased to support the Water Rescue Team but not all personnel at the station would be required to be on one of the Special Ops teams.
 At this point, no Special Ops would be located at Station 42. - b.
 Strategic Priority This allows for enhanced training, teamwork, pre-planning, and situation awareness.
-Control and safety of an incident scene is increased when trained technicians and the incident commander develop a plan together. - c.
-Reference/Justification- Strategic Plan Goals 2, 3, 5, 7, 11, 12, 13, 14, 15 - d.
-Time Estimate 2025-2030 - e.
+Control and safety of an incident scene is increased when trained technicians and the incident commander develop a plan together.

+- c.
+Reference/Justification- Strategic Plan Goals 2, 3, 5, 7,11, 12,13, 14, 15 - d.
+Time Estimate- 2025-2030 - e.
 Cost Estimate- Minimal - f.
-Progress- Operations is evaluating staffing models to work towards this initiative.
+Progress Operations is developing plans for evaluation to begin the process in 2025.
 They are evaluating options that prioritize efficient deployment of specialized resources.
-An additional Rescue Swimmer was added in 2024.

-Initiative 9.
-Fire Inspector(5)
+9. Fire Inspector(5)